clandrew/fixer/README.md

 # Fixer Midi Demo

-This is an experiment with the low level wave API in Win32, for example [waveOutOpen](https://learn.microsoft.com/en-us/windows/win32/api/mmeapi/nf-mmeapi-waveoutopen).
+This is an experiment with the low level wave sound API in Win32, for example [waveOutOpen](https://learn.microsoft.com/en-us/windows/win32/api/mmeapi/nf-mmeapi-waveoutopen).

 It's an homage to a NES game Golgo 13: Top Secret Episode.